lucasrla/dev-notes/foundations/git.md

 git config --global credential.helper osxkeychain
 ```

 The next time you clone an `HTTPS` URL that requires a password, you'll be prompted for your username and password, and to grant access to the `OSX keychain`.
 After you've done this, the username and password are stored in your `keychain` and you won't be required to type them in to git again.
-Read this guide for more details: [https://help.github.com/en/github/using-git/caching-your-github-password-in-git](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).
+[Read this guide for more details](https://help.github.com/en/github/using-git/caching-your-github-password-in-git).

 If you are using two-factor authentication, you must use a `personal access token` (not your password).
-Read this: [https://github.blog/2013-09-03-two-factor-authentication/#how-does-it-work-for-command-line-git](https://github.blog/2013-09-03-two-factor-authentication/#how-does-it-work-for-command-line-git).
+[Read this for more information](https://github.blog/2013-09-03-two-factor-authentication/#how-does-it-work-for-command-line-git).